-DWI School Zone Charges in Hoboken, NJ
+Lawyers that Defend DWI Charges in Hoboken, NJ

 When it comes to issuing DWI and DUI Refusal charges in Hoboken, the police department is usually more reactive rather than proactive.
 That means the good news for potential party goers is that the cops are normally not actively patrolling the city looking for suspected intoxicated drivers or setting up DWI checkpoints like some smaller towns.
 However, don’t be fooled because Hoboken still issues its fair share of DWI charges.
 In fact, Hoboken Police normally make several DUI arrests every weekend.
 These arrests are typically the result of car accidents when the cops find an intoxicated driver behind the wheel who failed to navigate one of Hoboken’s narrow car-packed streets.
-And if a DWI charge wasn’t bad enough by itself – Hoboken police are also notorious for issuing DWI in School Zone charges to all suspected drunk drivers since the 1 square mile city is almost entirely engulfed in school zones.
+And if a DWI charge wasn’t bad enough by itself – Hoboken police are also notorious for stacking on ancillary charges to all suspected drunk drivers since the 1 square mile city is almost entirely engulfed in school zones.
 It is also important to note that a separate summons for leaving the scene of an accident will be issued if the person continued to drive after a fender bender.

 If you have been charged or arrested for DWI in Hoboken, New Jersey it is important that you know the penalties you are facing and your options.
 A conviction or guilty plea to a DUI will result in a mandatory ignition interlock device and possibly loss of your driver’s license, which can be up 6 months, even for a first time offender.
 Additional consequences can include community service, mandatory drunk driving classes, thousands in fines and surcharges, and even jail time.
 And the consequences are heightened significantly if it is your second offense, which carries a license suspension of one to two years, plus an ignition interlock device once your license is restored.
-Third and subsequent DWI offenses are punished the most harshly, with a mandatory suspension of your driving privileges for 8 years, after which you will be required to drive with an ignition interlock device for anywhere from 2 to 4 years.
+Third and subsequent DWI offenses are punished the most harshly, with 6 months in the county jail and a mandatory suspension of your driving privileges for 8 years, after which you will be required to drive with an ignition interlock device for anywhere from 2 to 4 years.

 THE MAN TO HIRE